velvia/links/README.md

 * [REPL as a service](https://github.com/mergeconflict/consolation) - would be kick ass if integrated into Spark

+* [Scala Notebook](http://technically.us/sketchbook/Sketching+with+Scala+Notebook.html) - IPython for Scala.
+Including D3 Plots.
+Would be pretty kickass integrated with Spark.

 * [product-collections](https://github.com/marklister/product-collections) - useful library for working with collections of tuples

 * [ScalaXY](https://github.com/ochafik/Scalaxy) - collection of macros for performant for loops, extension methods etc